nghttp2/nghttp2/README.rst

 +++++++++++++++

 ``nghttp`` is a HTTP/2 client.
-It can connect to the HTTP/2 server with prior knowledge, HTTP Upgrade and NPN/ALPN TLS extension.
+It can connect to the HTTP/2 server with prior knowledge, HTTP Upgrade and ALPN TLS extension.

 It has verbose output mode for framing information.
 Here is sample output from ``nghttp`` client: